inaka/guidelines/README.md

 * Follow code conventions as defined in the corresponding guidelines document.
 * Keep project tracking tools updated by properly setting the status of each task.
 * While consulting:
-  * Notify the technical lead or project manager whenever something outside the agreed scope of the project is requested by the client.
+  * Notify the Technical Lead or project manager whenever something outside the agreed scope of the project is requested by the client.
   * Always keep the client informed of holidays, sick days and vacations.
   * Keep the Technical Lead up to date on any technical decisions.
   * Do their best to be proactive, as [@elbrujohalcon](https://github.com/elbrujohalcon) says: _"remember you are the expert, make suggestions, improve things"_.
-* Maintain [monthly meetings](MONTHLY-MEETINGS.md) with the Tech Lead
+* Maintain [monthly meetings](MONTHLY-MEETINGS.md) with the Technical Lead
 * While not assigned to a client project, work on Inaka open-source projects, the ESL internal TO-DO list, or write blog posts.

 #### Senior Developer
 A senior developer is someone with five to six years of experience working in client-facing projects in a variety of industries.
-They will have shown leadership abilities and are able to take responsibility for other Software Engineers within a project team.
+Within a project team, they should have shown leadership abilities and are able to take responsibility for other Software Engineers.
 They have the ability to design, code, test and support software, starting the engagement with the projects in the estimation phase.
 This includes writing and executing research proposals and grant applications.
 A Senior Developer should be up to date in the most important matters of his area of expertise and should act as a reference for others in that field.
-They should have experience in implementing and understanding protocol stacks, data consistency models and the tradeoffs which need to be made between scalability and reliability.
-And also experience in supporting products, understanding the operational requirements needed by our customers.
+They should have experience in implementing and understanding protocol stacks, data consistency models, and the tradeoffs which need to be made between scalability and reliability.
+They should also have experience in supporting products, understanding the operational requirements needed by our customers.

 Their role requires them to:

-* Develop functional and non-functional features including tests and documentation as specified by the project stage and task description.
+* Develop functional and non-functional features including tests and documentation as specified by the project's stage and task description.
 * Work in internal and/or open-source projects.
 * Work for client projects unsupervised.
 * Architect simple systems, such as 3-tier architectures or systems with heterogeneous nodes.
 * Be able to analyze and assess the quality of code written by other devs, even those who do not work for our company.
 * Supervise other team members on client and/or open-source projects.
 * Follow and define the guidelines regarding tools and applications that can be used in each project.
-* Follow and maintain code conventions and best practices for the corresponding language guidelines document that our company keeps.
+* Follow and maintain code conventions and best practices for the corresponding language guidelines' document that our company keeps.
-* Inform the Project Manager or Technical Lead about any technical concerns regarding the project and help in finding proper solutions for them.
+* Inform the Project Manager or Technical Lead about any technical concerns regarding the project, and help in finding proper solutions for them.
 * Define technical estimates of possible new projects.
-* Work with the Tech Lead in the definition of the architecture of projects.
+* Work with the Technical Lead on the definition of the architecture of projects.
-* Help other team members with technical issues they may not be familiar with and passing on general and project-specific know-how.
+* Help other team members with technical issues they may not be familiar with and on passing general and project-specific know-how.
 * Help with recruitment and sales support.
 * Attend and actively participate in the [daily standup](DAILY.md) and other meetings.
 * Keep project tracking tools updated by properly setting the status of each task.
 * While consulting:
-  * Notify the technical lead or project manager whenever something outside the agreed scope of the project is requested by the client.
+  * Notify the Technical Lead or project manager whenever something outside the agreed scope of the project is requested by the client.
   * Always keep the client informed of holidays, sick days and vacations.
   * Keep the Technical Lead up to date on any technical decisions.
   * Do their best to be proactive, as [@elbrujohalcon](https://github.com/elbrujohalcon) says: _"remember you are the expert, make suggestions, improve things"_.
-* Maintain [monthly meetings](MONTHLY-MEETINGS.md) with the Tech Lead
+* Maintain [monthly meetings](MONTHLY-MEETINGS.md) with the Technical Lead
-* While not assigned to a client project, work on Inaka open-source projects, the ESL internal TO-DO list, or write blog posts.
+* While not assigned to a client project, work on Inaka's open-source projects, the ESL internal TO-DO list, or write blog posts.

 #### Architect and Senior Architect
-An Architect has over ten years (twenty for a senior architect) of experience, architected complex systems in a wide variety of verticals.
-They should be capable of making high-level design choices, dictate technical standards, including coding standards, tools, databases and platforms.
-They should be subject matter experts in their respective verticals and fields, having presented at conferences, published academic papers, articles or books.
+Architects have over ten years (twenty for a senior architect) of experience.
+They've architected complex systems in a wide variety of verticals.
+They should be capable of making high-level design choices and dictate technical standards, including coding standards, tools, databases and platforms.
+They should be subject matter experts in their respective verticals and fields, having made presentations at conferences, published academic papers, articles or books.

 Their role requires them to: